-Chapter 46 opens up a curious dilemma.
+Chapter 46 puts forward a curious dilemma.
 According to that chapter, when the way prevails in the empire, fleet-footed horses are relegated to plowing the fields; when the way does not prevail in the empire, war-horses breed on the border.
-However, chapter 34 holds, The way is broad, reaching left as well as right.
-Then add to this chapter 1’s, The way that can be spoken of is not the constant way.
-Let’s reconcile these seemingly conflicting views.
+However, chapter 34 holds that, The way is broad, reaching left as well as right.
+Add to this chapter 1’s, The way that can be spoken of is not the constant way.
+Can we reconcile these seemingly conflicting views?

-First, consider the Chinese character/s for nature.
-This sheds light on the immutable quality of nature.
+Regarding Nature, let’s consider the Chinese characters for nature.
+This can shed light on the immutable authenticity of nature.
 Nature = dàzìrán (大自然).
 The characters breaks down thus: dà (大) = big, great; zì (自) = self, certainly, of course, from; rán (然) = right, correct, so, like that.
-Here are some ways to stick the English together: (1) great of course so, (2) big self correct, (3) great self so.
-I suppose I prefer the last string, great self so.
-In other words, it is what it is.
+Here are some ways to assemble these English words: (1) great + of course + so, (2) big + self + correct, (3) great + self + so.
+Right now, I prefer great + self + so.
+In other words, ‘it is what it is’.

-When I feel that ‘the way does not prevail’, I am merely voicing my perceptions, which merely reflect my personal needs and loves, or fears and hates.
-This doesn’t meet chapter 16’s Taoist standard of impartiality.
+When I think that the way does not prevail, I am really projecting my perceptions onto the way.
+Essentially, all this amount to a reflection of my personal needs, loves, fears, and hates.
+This clearly doesn’t meet chapter 16’s Taoist standard of impartiality.

 Moreover, chapter 19 counsels us to, exhibit the unadorned and embrace the uncarved block, have little thought of self and as few desires as possible.